martens73/seacarbx/Manual.md

 ## Citation
 If you use seacarbx, please cite it with... will follow soon (with doi)...

-but please also acknowledge the original work of the following two:
+but please also acknowledge the original works of the following:

 Gattuso J.-P., Epitalon J.-M., Lavigne H. and Orr J. (2019): seacarb: seawater carbonate chemistry.
 R package version 3.2.12. http://CRAN.R-project.org/package=seacarb.